 The benefits system can be hard to understand, so it's a good idea to talk to an experienced welfare rights adviser.
-You can speak to one by calling the Macmillan Support Line on 0808 808 00 00.
+You can speak to one by calling the Macmillan Support Line on 0808 808 00 00

 We've just listed some benefits here, but there may be others you can get.
 You can find out about state benefits and apply for them online at gov.uk (England, Wales, and Scotland) and nidirect.gov.uk (Northern Ireland).
-These websites have information about financial support, your rights, employment and independent living.
-You can also get information about these issues from the relevant Department for Work and Pensions helplines or Citizens Advice (see page 123).
+These websites have information about financial support, your rights, employment, and independent living.
+You can also get information about these issues from the relevant Department for Work and Pensions helplines (see pages 122 to 123) or Citizens Advice (see pages 122 to 123).